 Advanced operational software serves as the maps for today’s utilities.
 But no map — or analytic software — can help you move in the right direction if you don’t know where you are.
 Analytics software demands highly precise, highly accurate data covering a range of metrics.
 And distributed power generation means that, to be useful, data must be collected at more locations and account for bi-directional energy flow.

-A smart, scalable, modular, and digital solution for modern grids, the Gridview Platform enables utilities of any size to ramp up their situational awareness with ease.
+A smart, scalable, modular, and digital solution for modern grids, the MICATU Platform enables utilities of any size to ramp up their situational awareness with ease.

-The Gridview Optical Sensors do not pass any electrons, and instead measure electric and magnetic fields.
+The MICATU Optical Sensors do not pass any electrons, and instead measure electric and magnetic fields.
 This produces a wider array of data with greater accuracy and precision than legacy solutions.